kingjyan-star/link-station/PROJECT_CONTEXT.md

 - Enhanced API debugging for match processing
 - Added logging to track when all users vote

-### Session 12: Critical Polling Bug (October 2025 - FIXED)
+### Session 12: Critical Polling Bug (October 2025 - PERSISTENT ISSUES)
-**Problem**: Only first voter (박수형) sees results, other users' polling stops after all vote **Root Cause**: useEffect in App.js was stopping ALL polling when currentState changed from 'waitingroom' to 'linking' **Solution**:
+**Problem**: Only first voter (박수형) sees results, other users' polling stops after all vote **Root Cause**: useEffect in App.js was stopping ALL polling when currentState changed from 'waitingroom' to 'linking' **Multiple Fix Attempts**:
-- Modified useEffect to only stop polling when leaving waiting room, not when transitioning to other states
+- Modified useEffect to only stop polling when leaving waiting room
 - Added comprehensive debugging logs to pollRoomStatus function
-- Fixed the race condition that prevented result broadcasting **Status**: ✅ FIXED - All users should now see results simultaneously
+- Fixed race conditions with multiple fallback mechanisms
+- Enhanced voting status updates and result detection **Current Status**: ❌ PERSISTENT - Issues continue despite multiple fixes **New Problems Identified**:
+1. No results shown to anybody after voting
+2. Users cannot see others' vote status except when they vote
+3. Master also affected by vote status update issues **Next Approach**: Fundamental polling architecture redesign needed

 ---